AsharHabib/sql-express/README.md

 # sql-express
-Utilize SQL in an Express.js
+Utilize SQL in an Express.js app